 Roy Morgan research found that between 2012 and 2016, the number of Australian adults whose diet is all or almost all vegetarian rose from 1.7 million people (or 9.7% of the population) to almost 2.1 million (11.2%).
 In New South Wales, there was a 30% growth in this kind of diet.

 As of March 2016, 12.4% of people living in NSW agreed that ‘The food I eat is all, or almost all, vegetarian’, up from 9.5% back in 2012.
-In Western Australia with 10.9% of adults adopted a meat-free (or meat-minimal) diet (up from 8.7% in 2012), and in South Australia (10.4%, up from 8.5%).
+In Western Australia, 10.9% of adults adopted a meat-free (or meat-minimal) diet, up from 8.7% in 2012, and in South Australia the figure was 10.4%, up from 8.5%.

 Australia’s vegetarians (and those who eat an almost vegetarian diet) are more likely to live in capital cities than in regional or rural areas.
-Sydney is the capital with the greatest proportion of residents who eat little or no meat (14.4%); ahead of Hobart (13.3%) and Melbourne (12.7%).
+Sydney is the capital with the greatest proportion of residents who eat little or no meat (14.4%), ahead of Hobart (13.3%) and Melbourne (12.7%).

 Roy Morgan found that many Australians adopt a vegetarian diet for health and/or weight-loss reasons.
-Nearly half (48.7%) of Aussies 18+ who eat little or no meat agree that ‘A low-fat diet is a way of life for me’ (well above the population average of 31.9%) and 36.7% agree that ‘I always think of the number of calories in the food I’m eating’ (compared with the 25.2% national average).
+Nearly half (48.7%) of Aussies 18+ who eat little or no meat agreed that ‘A low-fat diet is a way of life for me’ (well above the population average of 31.9%) and 36.7% agreed that ‘I always think of the number of calories in the food I’m eating’ (compared with the 25.2% national average).